Guda-mahendar/Guda-mahendar/README.md

 # Hi, I'm Mahendar Guda! 👋

 Welcome to my GitHub profile!
 I'm Mahendar Guda, a passionate computer science enthusiast with a strong focus on cloud technologies.
 I'm certified as a Google Cloud Platform (GCP) Associate Cloud Engineer and Cloud Digital Leader.
-Explore my projects and connect with me to delve into the world of cloud computing!"
+Explore my projects and connect with me to delve into the world of cloud computing!

 📞 **Contact:** +91-9110506825 | ✉️ **Email:** mahendarguda17@gmail.com